Teacher-made assessment strategies

 Selected response items

 Common formal assessment formats used by teachers are multiple choice, matching, and true/false items.
-In selected response items students must select a response provided by the teacher or test developer rather than constructing a response in their own words or actions.
-Selected response items do not require that students recall the information but rather recognize the correct answer.
+In selected response items students must select a response provided by the teacher or the test developer rather than constructing a response in their own words or actions.
+Selected response items do not require that students recall the information, but rather recognize the correct answer.

 Tests with these items are called objective because the results are not influenced by scorers’ judgments or interpretations and so are often machine scored.
-Eliminating potential errors in scoring increases the reliability of tests but teachers who only use objective tests are liable to reduce the validity of their assessment because objective tests are not appropriate for all learning goals (Linn & Miller, 2005).
+Eliminating potential errors in scoring increases the reliability of tests, but teachers who only use objective tests are liable to reduce the validity of their assessment because objective tests are not appropriate for all learning goals (Linn & Miller, 2005).
 Effective assessment for learning as well as assessment of learning must be based on aligning the assessment technique to the learning goals and outcomes.

 For example, if the goal is for students to conduct an experiment then they should be asked to do that rather that than being asked about conducting an experiment.